 She gets up way before anyone else in the house?

-Yeah, it's pretty normal in 1868 for servants to get up early and work late.
-It's just the way it is in the 19th century for hired domestic staff, I'm afraid.
+Yeah, it's pretty normal in the 19th century for servants to get up early and work late.
+It's just the way it is for hired domestic staff, I'm afraid.

 You walked into town with her this morning?
 She needed to buy a LOT of buttons for the gown?
 And then you laughed and told her to just to buy a zipper, dummy?
 And she had no idea what you were talking about?